hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

 - - -

-* `region` - (Optional) The region that the cluster and associated nodes will be created in. if not specified, defaults to `global`.
+* `region` - (Optional) The region that the cluster and associated nodes will be created in.
+   Defaults to `global`.

-* `zone` - (Optional) The zone where your data is stored and used (i.e. where the master and the worker nodes will be created in).
-If region is set to 'global' then zone IS mandatory, otherwise GCP is able to make use of [Auto Zone Placement](https://cloud.google.com/dataproc/docs/concepts/auto-zone) to determine this automatically for you.
+* `zone` - (Optional) The GCP zone where your data is stored and used (i.e. where the master and the worker nodes will be created in).
+If region is set to 'global' then `zone` IS mandatory, otherwise GCP is able to make use of [Auto Zone Placement](https://cloud.google.com/dataproc/docs/concepts/auto-zone) to determine this automatically for you.
-    Note: This value has the additional effect of determining / restricting which computing resources are available for use - for example  `master_config.machine_type` or `worker_config.machine_type`.
+    Note: This setting additionally determines and restricts which computing resources are available for use with other config such as `master_config.machine_type` and `worker_config.machine_type`.

 * `staging_bucket` - (Optional) The Cloud Storage staging bucket used to stage files, such as Hadoop jars, between client machines and the cluster.
 Note: if not specified, a bucket will be auto created for you.
-Whether specified explicitly here, or left to be auto created, the ultimate bucket used will be made available through the `bucket` attribute.
-Note: When it comes to destroying the cluster, if this attribute is set, the bucket will not be auto deleted when the cluster is.
-All auto generated buckets however, and ALL their content will be destroyed as part of the cluster destroy.
+When it comes to destroying the cluster, auto generated buckets (and ALL of their content) will also be destroyed.

-* `image_version` - (Optional) The Cloud Dataproc image version to use for the cluster - this essentially controls the sets of software versions installed onto the images when you create clusters.
+* `image_version` - (Optional) The Cloud Dataproc image version to use for the cluster - this essentially controls the sets of software versions installed onto the nodes when you create clusters.
 If not specified, defaults to the latest version.
 For a list of valid versions see [Cloud Dataproc versions](https://cloud.google.com/dataproc/docs/concepts/dataproc-versions)